28 window types infographic

 12. Storm Window

-Storm WindowStorm windows are basically secondary windows usually installed on the outer side of an existing primary window, though you can order ones that can be installed on the interior as well.
-Storm windows are designed mainly to protect against the harmful effects of weather.
+<yoastmark class=Storm windows are secondary windows usually installed on the outer side of an existing primary window, though you can order ones that can be installed on the interior as well.
+They are designed mainly to protect against the harmful effects of bad weather.
 For that purpose, they create a reliable seal that keeps the elements at bay while regulating interior temperature.
-For this reason, they are commonly manufactured out of durable, straightforward materials such as glass, rigid plastic, and flexible plastic sheets.
+This is why they are commonly manufactured out of durable, straightforward materials such as glass, rigid plastic, and flexible plastic sheets.

 storm window example